I. What data do we collect?

 e) For fraud prevention.
 We may process the following data to prevent, detect and fight fraud and violations, to protect our Customers and Users from such fraud and to ensure network and information security:

 - Data regarding the activity on the Website, the Mobile App or in the Service insofar as required to analyse and verify a potential fraud or violation.

 We believe that we have a legitimate interest in conducting the required verifications to detect and prevent potential fraud and violations.
 We understand that the processing of such data is beneficial for everyone, and in particular for you and your clients, because it helps us establish the measures to protect your and your recipients against transmission of malware, attempts to disrupt your Events or fraud attempts by third parties.

-IV.
+III.
 Who we disclose your data to

 1. Data disclosure within the Service

 Profile Page – the data on your profile page are fully visible outside the Service area (e.g. to users of third party search engines).
 We believe that default settings where the profile page is public are expected and beneficial for you, your Participants and invitees because this helps you promote your activity and planned Events online and the concerned parties obtain the required information about you and your planned public Events.
 You may decide about the availability of your profile website at any time and about the visibility of some of its parts through your Account settings.